Tim-W-James/react-ts-template/README.md

   - `npm`: `npm ci` (lockfile) or `npm i` (no lockfile)
 - [ ] Install Git hooks if needed (this should happen automatically when dependencies are installed): `husky install`
 - [ ] Add continuous deployment workflow to `./.github/workflows` as needed
+- [ ] Install the [Renovate](https://github.com/marketplace/renovate) bot on GitHub for automatic dependency updates
 - [ ] Finally, remove/modify the sample code:
   - `./src/*`
   - `./public/assets/*`